 I don’t know about you, but for me, drinking enough water can be quite a challenge.
 We’ve all heard that we should be drinking 8 glasses of water a day.
 And many of us know that staying hydrated is important for our joints, our digestion, our organs, our skin, etc. We’ve also heard about the signs of dehydration (pee that is darker than a pale yellow, not going to the bathroom every hour or so, feeling thirsty, headaches, etc.).
 But for me, drinking that much water can feel like a chore.
 Honestly, I get sick of just plain, old water.
 So here are some of my favorite ways to get more water into my body without resenting it….

 In trying to figure all of this out for my family, I have decided that it is important to try to maintain the snack and mealtime structure we have during the school year.
 I try to stick to our snack routine to make sure that the mealtimes are still the main focus.
-For us that means a small mid-morning and mid-afternoon snack, which always includes either a fruit or a vegetable, or both.
+For us that means a small mid-afternoon snack (now that my kids are older the mid-morning snack has disappeared– at least on most days), which always includes either a fruit or a vegetable, or both.
+Recently, that hasn’t been cutting it for my 9-year-old in the late afternoons, so I have told him that he can eat as many fruits and vegetables as he wants between afternoon snack and dinner.
+That way, he can munch away and I don’t need to worry about empty calories.
+Win-win!
 That being said, however, I do think it is important not to get so bogged down in the rules that we forget to have fun and relax.
-Afterall, we want our kids to have a healthy and happy relationship with food, rather than a rigid one, so there is definitely a time and place for flexibility!
+Afterall, we want our kids to have a healthy and happy relationship with food, rather than a rigid one, so there is definitely a time and place for flexibility and ice cream!

 Here are some of our fun, favorite, simple snacks that help us make it through the summertime snack attacks:…